KarolS/millfork/docs/various/cdiff.md

 The numeric values of the pointer and of the raw address may differ.

 * Operator precedence works differently.
-Bitwise and bitshift operators have the same precedence as arithmetic operators, and mixing different operators with the same precedence is usually forbidden.
+Bitwise and bit-shifting operators have the same precedence as arithmetic operators, and mixing different operators with the same precedence is usually forbidden.
 This prevents most ambiguities in bit-twiddling code, but requires care when porting code from or to C.